-Another great option is this one by David Adler.
+Another great option is A Picture Book of Martin Luther King Jr. by David Adler.
 Adler is well-known in the nonfiction arena for kids with his picture books of famous Americans, and this title is a great choice for the middle grades.
 If you do not have a copy of the book, you can also use [this reading] of it from youtube.
 This freebie from 24/7 Teacher would work well to use in conjunction with Adler’s book.

-Besides books, we now have the option of Close Reading materials, and Lauren from The Sweetest Thing just added a MLK Jr. Close Reading Freebie to her store.
+Besides books, we now have the option of Close Reading materials, and Lauren from The Sweetest Thing just added a Martin Luther King Jr. Close Reading Freebie to her store.
 Her Close Reads come in a below, on, and above level form, so teachers can differentiate the reading for their groups.

 Another Close Read I came across was this one from Fifth in the Middle.
 It is also differentiated to match levels 4-6.
 Both Close Reads included have activities to accompany them for the second and third reading sessions.

-If you looked through my Pinterest board above, then you may have seen some of these.
-I thought I’d highlight a few of my favorite pins.
+I have pinned many of these ideas to my Martin Luther King Jr. board, but thought I’d feature them here too.
 I think many can be used during the month of February for Brotherhood/Sisterhood Month or any time of year honestly.
 After all, one of the most important things we can do for children is help them learn to bond with and appreciate others.

 If you have resources readers need to know about, you can link them up directly (free only) or write up a blog post telling about them and your MLK Day ideas.
 Hopefully, all of the ideas shared will help you celebrate MLK Day properly and broach the topic of equality and respect for others as well as help our children learn to appreciate the contributions of all.

 - WHY DIVERSE BOOKS ARE ESSENTIAL IN THE CLASSROOM